opentalk-mirrors/frontend-web-web-app/README.md

 Builds libraries and calls `pnpm build:profiler` in `@opentalk/opentalk`, this build can be used for profiling the application.

+## Add svg icons

+Refer to `createIconComponents.sh`  helper script to create React components out of svg's.
+Note: as vite has problems importing svg's as react components, we use vite-plugin-svgr, which is used for that,
+      The plugin requires `?react` suffix for filenames, while importing an svg in a dedicated *.tsx component file.
+      If you use the script mentioned above, it will manage that for you.

 ## Build the container image